 Two lecture hours per week.
 The course covers ocular complications associated with systemic disease.
 The lectures emphasize the diagnosis, treatment and management of the ocular sequela of systemic diseases as well as ocular signs that may preempt the onset of the systemic disease.
-Areas of emphasis include uveitic syndromes, rheumatology, AIDS and ocular emergencies.
+Areas of emphasis include uveitic syndromes, adult and pediatric orbital disorders, adult thyroid eye disease, rheumatology, AIDS and ocular emergencies.
 Optometric co-management with internal medicine and medical subspecialties is emphasized.